Post-punk revival: 2001–2007: Commercial breakthrough

 The commercial breakthrough from these scenes began initially in the UK, and was led by a small group of bands.
 The Strokes emerged from the New York club scene with their debut album, Is This It (2001), which debuted at No. 2 in the UK and cracked the Top 40 in America.
 The White Stripes, from Detroit, released their third album, White Blood Cells (2001), which charted decently in both the US and the UK, as well as spawning two transatlantic Top 25 singles.
 The Hives, from Sweden, became a mainstream success with their compilation album Your New Favourite Band (2001) which peaked at No. 7 on the UK charts.
 Also in 2001, Black Rebel Motorcycle Club's debut album, B.R.M.C., hit No. 5 in the UK.
 The Vines, from Australia, released Highly Evolved in 2002, which was a top 5 success in both England and Australia, and peaked at No. 11 in the US.
-Along with the Strokes, White Stripes, Hives and others, they were christened by parts of the media as the "The" bands, and dubbed "the saviours of rock 'n' roll", prompting Rolling Stone magazine to declare on its September 2002 cover, "Rock is Back!"
+With the Strokes, White Stripes, Hives and others, they were christened by parts of the media as part of a cohort of "The" bands, and dubbed "the saviours of rock 'n' roll", prompting Rolling Stone magazine to declare on its September 2002 cover, "Rock is Back!"
 This press attention, in turn, led to accusations of hype, and some dismissed the scene as unoriginal, image-conscious and tuneless.
 According to Reynolds, "apart from maybe the White Stripes, none could really be described as retro".